philc/book-notes/how to travel - school of life.md

     franker, more direct terms how fond we are of them."
   * "As we start the descent, helped by the complex maneuvers of the plane through the lower atmosphere, we dream of becoming the people we long to be."
+* Pretty cities (chap 11)
+  * "We crave architectural and civic beauty, because we intuitively appreciate how much we are at the mercy of our architectural environments."
+  * "In the best cities, the streets whisper of hope, dignity, community and friendship."
+  * "In utopia, architecture would more fairly be interpreted as a branch of mental health."
+* The importance of family holidays (chap 15)
+  * "The family holiday has little to do with the destination or the thrills of the itinerary: it lies in the capacity of a trip to cement the bonds of affection between family members; in the power of a trip to make a family."
+  * "There are associated benefits in experiencing danger together: in being caught out in a rainstorm after the museum, in getting lost in the bazaar, in needing to sort out a sotlen wallet, in having to find somewhere to sleep at 11pm.
+At the time, these discomforts feel like an interruption of the real point of the trip.
+Only later do we realize that they are what helped us to get to know one another properly and overcome the egocentricity and reserve of home."
+* The pleasure of the romantic minibreak (chap 16)
+  * "the new surroundings have no such memories.
+They allow us to start afresh and rediscover wellsprings of affection and generosity."
+* Holiday fling (chap 22)
+  * "Romance becomes valid and important as an aspect of tourism because of the way it rapidly deepens a relationship to another person and thereby a place."
+  * "We're not just looking for random company: we want to meet an individual who properly represents the virtues of their locality."
+* Traveling for perspective (chap 23)
+  * On traveling to places other than our own homes and country: "travels to places where the true hardships of existence are grimly evident can provide a needed education in gratitude."
+* Travel and pilgrimages (chap 24)
+  * "There are places that, by virtue of their remoteness, vastness, climate, chaotic energy, haunting melancholy or sheer difference from our homelands exert a capacity to salve the wounded parts of us."
+  * "One of the most effective ways of achieving a feeling of distance from follies, vanity and sinfulness is to introduce something very large --like the experience of a month-long journey across a desert or a mountain range -- between our past and our desired future."
+  * "We need to relearn how to use travel as a way of being existentially healed, rather than merely entertained or tanned."
+  * For pilgrimages, the eight-month walk across Europe to complete the pilgrimage was part of the point.
+The walk was penance and made the act big.
+* How to come home (chap 26)
+  * At an airport, travelers starting their journey that place, vs. those who are returning home to it:
+    * "Once they have crossed customs, they will have before them the same monuments, museums, landscapes and foods."
+  * "Why do we accord such privileges to foreign places, and such ready disdain to our own lands?
+    Would it not be one of the greatest skills, the most helpful kind of practical wisdom, to know how to sample a little of the excitement about our own countries that travelers are able to locate there?"
+  * "Consider how much you might notice if you walked out of the front door, and imagined you had never seen any of it before."
+  * "'Boring home' is always someone else's deeply exciting 'abroad'."
+* Cherishing memories (chap 28)
+  * "Part of hwy we feel the need for so many new experiences may simply be that we are so bad at absorbing the ones we had."
+    * We have some awesome experience, but then we shove it to the back of our minds forever.